-To set the number of levels to 10 (changing an incremental end or possibly the number of auto levels): set cntrparam levels 10
+To set the number of levels to 10 (changing an incremental end or possibly the number of auto levels): set cntrparam levels 10 contours demo (contours.dem)

-To set the start and increment while retaining the number of levels: set cntrparam levels incremental 100,50
+To set the start and increment while retaining the number of levels: set cntrparam levels incremental 100,50 contours with user defined levels demo (discrete.dem).

 See also set contour (p.
-115) for control of where the contours are drawn, and set cntrlabel (p.
-112) for control of the format of the contour labels and linetypes.
+114) for control of where the contours are drawn, and set cntrlabel (p.
+111) for control of the format of the contour labels and linetypes.